wandevs/wandevs.org/docs/PrivateChain.md

+---
+layout: page
+author: WanDev
-# Setup A Private Wanchain On Your Local Machine
+title: Setup A Private Wanchain On Your Local Machine
+---

 Follow the steps below to start a single-node Wanchain private chain locally.